didin8080/Online-shop/README.md

 **Deploying Jenkins on one region (us-east-2) and Docker, Sonarqube are on another region (us-east-1)**

+In this production-level DevOps project, developers push code that flows through an approval-driven promotion pipeline—from the initial testing branch, where the testing team reviews and authorizes the changes, to the pre-production (preprod) branch, pending the preprod team's sign-off, and finally into the main branch after main team approval.
+Once merged into main, Jenkins automatically builds the code, runs static code analysis via SonarQube, performs file-level vulnerability scanning with Trivy, builds a Docker image that it again scans with Trivy, then pushes the secured image to Docker Hub.
+Deployment is managed via Argo CD following GitOps principles. ontinuous monitoring is achieved using Prometheus for metrics collection and Grafana for visual dashboards, ensuring real-time observability and reliability.

 ## **Phase 1: Test locally**

 **Step 1: clone the repository**